Ayaya-Team/Ayaya-Misc/README.md

 # Ayaya

-Public repository of my bot Ayaya.
+Public repository of my discord bot Ayaya.

 This repository contains everything related with the bot except the source code.